Are you wondering whether it makes sense to buy a DSLR in 2021?

 That depends on your needs.
 Mirrorless cameras are more compact, plus they’re better for video and for previewing images before you take the shot.
 But DSLRs are cheaper, offer more lenses to choose from (at better prices), feature excellent optical viewfinders, better battery life, and more.
 In terms of image quality, you’re going to get gorgeous shots with either type of camera.
 So the key is to weigh the pros and cons of each and decide what makes sense for your shooting style.

 DSLRs are still relevant, but only for some photographers.
-DSLRs offer features that you can’t find in mirrorless, such as an optical viewfinder–for crisp, clear viewing–as well as a long battery life, a lower price tag, and a better lens selection (generally speaking).
+DSLRs offer features that you can’t find in mirrorless, such as an optical viewfinderu002du002dfor crisp, clear viewingu002du002das well as a long battery life, a lower price tag, and a better lens selection (generally speaking).
 But mirrorless cameras are now the focus of most camera manufacturers, so don’t expect many updates to the current DSLR lineup.